Pravargav/DSA_Note/Graph-MST-algorithms-Apna.md

 -> If multiple parents are possible for a tree then we can't use parent array because each index can store only one value/parent.

+***Note:*** Below code is same code as above but using arraylist to store edges rather than parent array.
 ```java
 //same code as above but using arraylist to store edges rather than parent array
 import java.util.*;